Takaddum/ECON753/README.md

-"# ECON 753 repository for HA and project"
+# ECON 753 repository for HA and project